 For example, instead of “Name,” use “Full Name” to be more specific.
 Instead of “DOB,” spell it out as “Date of Birth.”

 Where appropriate, use smart default values to speed up form completion.
-This could be as simple as pre-selecting the user's country based on their IP address or more complex like pre-filling form fields for returning customers.
+This could be as simple as pre-selecting the user’s country based on their IP address or more complex like pre-filling form fields for returning customers.
+Tracking lead quality is crucial for optimizing these forms effectively.

 However, be careful not to make assumptions that could lead to errors.
 For instance, don’t automatically select a title (Mr., Mrs., etc.) based on the user’s name.